ahmar20/wave300-openwrt/README.md

 Run `make menuconfig` to configure the options and then execute `make` to start building the driver.\
 It seems -j flag for make doesn't do much (almost no parallelization possible, too much dependencies).
 For every file some perl script is started (I think it is generating "SLID" debug info).

-Resulting files are in `./builds/ugw5.4-vrx288/binaries/wls/driver`.
-Copy them into the standard place in `/lib/modules`.
-Copy the firmware files into `/lib/firmware`.
+Resulting files/modules should be in `./builds/ugw5.4-vrx288/binaries/wls/driver`.

 #### Driver Installation and Device Initialization
+Copy generated files into the standard place, in your device, in `/lib/modules`.
+Copy the relevant firmware files into `/lib/firmware`.
+Driver does not work without the firmware files.

 Insert the modules with the following commands:\
 `insmod mtlkroot.ko`\